Post-doctoral Fellow, School of Biological Sciences

 A highly competitive salary commensurate with qualifications and experience will be offered, in addition to annual leave and medical benefits.

 The University only accepts online application for the above posts.
-Applicants should apply online and upload an up-to-date C.V.
-Review of applications will start from June 1, 2022 and continue until December 31, 2022, or until the post is filled, whichever is earlier.
+Applicants should apply online and upload an up-to-date C.V., including details of their research experience and publications.
+Review of applications will commence as soon as possible and continue until December 31, 2022, or until the post is filled, whichever is earlier.